 Refusing to change

 Closed-minded leadership styles will cause failure in global business.
 Following a “my way or the highway” mantra with a team is hugely damaging in many parts of the world.
 Different nationalities think in different ways; being open to a multicultural team’s perspectives is advantageous.
-It can be especially useful for encouraging innovative working methods and can provide competitive advantages.
+It can be especially useful for encouraging innovative working methods and can provide competitive advantages, especially while working at a startup.

 Applying the same managerial approach to all situations will not produce success.
 Global organizations must develop local approaches (e.g., leadership, marketing, sales techniques) to suit partner countries and regions uniquely.
 Understanding and harnessing those needs leads to more effective, and critically, more profitable business.